ankane/secure_rails/README.md

 - Use [SecureHeaders](https://github.com/twitter/secureheaders)

-- Protect all data in transit with HTTPS - add the following to `config/environments/production.rb`
+- Protect all data in transit with HTTPS - you can get free SSL certificates from [Let’s Encrypt](https://letsencrypt.org/)

+  Add the following to `config/environments/production.rb`

   ```ruby
   config.force_ssl = true